 Serious allergic reactions can occur, and usually happen within 15 minutes after vaccination so it’s best to stay at the doctor’s for 15 minutes after vaccinations so if an allergic reaction occurs it can be rapidly treated.

-More information about what to expect after a vaccination and possible vaccination side effects.
+More information about Following vaccinations - what to expect and what to do and possible vaccination side effects.

 - My GOV account